Development of an intranasal vaccine against COVID-19

 Summary

-An intranasal vaccine will be developed against COVID-19 consisting of a safe Newcastle disease virus (NDV) vector that expresses the spike protein of SARS-CoV-2.
+We will develop an intranasal vaccine against COVID-19 consisting of a safe Newcastle disease virus (NDV) vector that expresses the spike protein of SARS-CoV-2.
 The vaccine will be produced in FDA-approved Vero cells and the safety and efficacy will be tested in a pre-clinical animal model.

 Technology Readiness Level (TRL)